vislabwwy/vislabwwy.github.io/_pages/about.md

   - /about.html
 ---

-My research interests started with Prof. Helga Kolb's paper "[How the retina works](https://webvision.med.utah.edu/wp-content/uploads/2011/01/2003-01Kolb.pdf)", the first paper my supervisor Prof. Mingliang Pu recommended.
+My research interests started with Helga Kolb's paper "[How the retina works](https://webvision.med.utah.edu/wp-content/uploads/2011/01/2003-01Kolb.pdf)", the first paper my supervisor Mingliang Pu recommended.
 After that, I was deeply attracted by this delicate slim tissue and devoted myself to understanding its organization and function better.
-My personal recommended material about retina is the online textbook [WEBVISION](https://webvision.med.utah.edu/) maintained by Prof. Bryan Jones now.
+My personal recommended material about retina is the online textbook [WEBVISION](https://webvision.med.utah.edu/) maintained by Bryan Jones now.

-Echoes with Kolb's paper, the big question I am curious abput is how the eye, especially the retina, samples visual scenes and encodes them into neural information.
+Echoes with Kolb's paper, the big question I am curious about is how the eye, especially the retina, samples visual scenes and encodes them into neural information.
 To uncover that, my current efforts and thoughts include:
 1. **Sampling mechanisms of the retina**
 - Every animal species has its own distinct retinal cell distribution pattern, what the reason and function is?
 Some quanlitative descriptions of this exist, but quantitative consideration is still lacking.
 - A major difference between animal eyes from cameras is the non-uniform sampling, because perceiving rapidly is much more important than seeing clearly to animal survival.
 How can this rule inspire artificial designs?